 Staring at your old, damaged cabinets and trying to get your head around a solution that won’t break the bank?
-Relax, there are many tips and tricks available that will give your cabinets that much needed facelift.
+Relax, there are many tips and tricks available that will give your cabinets that much-needed facelift.

 Thinking of changing up your kitchen cabinets, or any cabinet for that matter can be daunting.
 Knowing what your neighbour paid for their kitchen renovation is enough to have you walking to the fridge with your eyes closed.
-There are many small, inexpensive things that can be done that will give your cabinets a breath of fresh air.
+Many small, inexpensive things can be done that will give your cabinets a breath of fresh air.
 Many do-it-yourself solutions will cost you more time than money, but taking on this project requires some bravado and trust in your abilities.
 While some cabinets in your home may only need a good cleaning or refinishing, some are downright damaged.
 You shouldn’t be able to see the junk in the junk drawer.

-Cleaning your cabinets might seem like a obvious option when trying to bring them into this century, but proper cleaning is not always so easy.
+Cleaning your cabinets might seem like an obvious option when trying to bring them into this century, but proper cleaning is not always so easy.
 Try removing the shelf paper that was installed with love decades ago.
 Just like shelf paper’s sister, wallpaper, you will want to spray it with warm or hot water while you peel it away.
-Leftover residue can be removed with any number of chemical solutions but vegetable oil will likely do the trick.
+Leftover residue can be removed with any number of chemical solutions, but vegetable oil will likely do the trick.

 If your otherwise intact cabinets have chips, a little plastic wood will do the trick.
 Your local hardware store will carry a good selection of colours to match most cabinet finishes.
-If the damage is in a highly visible area, blending of colours might be needed to find the right match and achieving a perfect match might be too much to ask.
+If the damage is in a highly visible area, the blending of colours might be needed to find the right match and achieving a perfect match might be too much to ask.
 Spot sanding will remove most stains from your wood cabinets.

 Your repairs might only be a bandaid solution until there comes a time when new cabinets are on the horizon.
 But, until then, easy and cost-effective repairs might just be the trick to keeping your cabinets in fighting shape.